 A few years ago, I visited a state-of-the-art waste management plant in Goa.
 At the conveyor belt, I saw workers sorting out recyclables from all kinds of waste.
 Curry covered boxes, plastic in all forms, rotting vegetables, tattered clothes, umbrellas, muck covered toys, even rotting carcasses!
 It is sickening that a fellow human should have to dig through all our waste just because we refuse to segregate it.

 Since this is a semi-private waste plant, workers are given protective coats, gloves, a face mask and health insurance.
 But most ragpickers and informal waste workers (in India and other developing countries) have access to none of this.

 Visiting that plant and meeting workers who once lived off the public dumping ground made me realize that the least we can do to adopt a sustainable lifestyle is to deal with our waste more mindfully.

 I now consciously look for Airbnbs / homestays that segregate and compost their waste.
 As far as possible, I try to reduce my waste by avoiding things that come in single-use plastic, thereby reducing my junk food intake.
 And no matter where in the world I am, I keep my eyes and ears peeled for recycling spots to give my recyclable waste.

 While in Cape Town, I decided to experiment with a month of being zero waste on the road – not easy but not impossible.
-I’ll be writing about that zero waste sustainable living challenge soon.
+I’ll be writing about that zero waste challenge soon.